Ministry of Agriculture (Palestine)

-The Palestinian Ministry of Agriculture is responsible for the development and implementation of agricultural policies and programs in Palestine.
+The Ministry of Agriculture is responsible for the development and implementation of agricultural policies and programs in Palestine.
 Its main goal is to promote sustainable agricultural practices, increase productivity, and ensure food security in the country.
-Riad Attari is the current minister.
+Rizk Salimiyah is the current minister of agriculture.

 Overview

-The Ministry works towards achieving these goals by providing technical assistance and support to farmers, promoting research and development in the agriculture sector, and implementing programs that address the needs of rural communities.
+The Ministry of Agriculture works towards achieving these goals by providing technical assistance and support to farmers, promoting research and development in the agriculture sector, and implementing programs that address the needs of rural communities.

 Some of the key areas of focus for the Ministry of Agriculture in Palestine include: